stof/StofDoctrineExtensionsBundle/README.markdown

         );
     }

+## Configure the bundle

-## Configure the default locale
+### Register the default locale

-This bundle uses the session default_locale.
+This bundle uses the session default_locale as the default locale used if the translation does not exists in the asked language.
 So you have to define it in the configuration file.

     <!-- app/config.xml -->
     <container>